 Barrier methods of contraception include the use of male and female condoms, sponges, cervical caps, spermicides, and diaphragms.
 This method of birth control creates a physical barrier to prevent sperm from reaching the egg, and does not rely on regulating hormones.
 Barrier methods may be used in conjunction with other forms of contraception for added protection from pregnancy and some may also reduce the risk of contracting sexually transmitted diseases (STDs).
 Barrier methods are more than 90% effective when used properly, but they may have a higher risk of improper usage as couples must sometimes take action in the heat of the moment just before intercourse.

 Learn more about barrier methods from the American College of Obstetricians and Gynecologists.

 Fallopian tube removal is a permanent form of contraception in which the fallopian tubes are cut and removed during surgery to prevent sperm from reaching the egg during sex.
-The surgery is outpatient and requires a one-day stay at the hospital and general anesthesia.
+The same day surgery is outpatient not requiring a stay at the hospital.
+General anesthesia is necessary.
 This method of contraception is 100% effective.
 There is potential to reverse sterilization by laparoscopy if a tubal ligation is performed, but the success rate is not very high.

 Learn more about sterilization by laparoscopy from the American College of Obstetricians and Gynecologists.